Trump letter attacking Schumer is sent as President says 'this is not the time for politics' - Local News 8

 Schumer’s office told CNN that the President had told the New York Democrat that he had written a “very nasty letter” to Schumer, and “he would try to stop it from going out and would apologize to Sen. Schumer if he didn’t stop it in time.”

-New York has emerged as the virus’ epicenter in the United States, leading all other states with 92,506 cases and 2,374 deaths as of Thursday night.
+New York has emerged as the virus’ epicenter in the United States, leading all other states with more than 92,000 cases and more than 2,400 deaths as of Thursday night, according to the Johns Hopkins University Center for Systems Science and Engineering.
 New York Gov. Andrew Cuomo has also drawn Trump’s ire after pushing back against the federal government’s response strategy.

 In the letter, Trump attacked Schumer for New York’s response to the coronavirus pandemic, as well as what he calls the “ridiculous impeachment hoax.”
 Trump claimed that if Schumer had spent less time on impeachment, New York might not have been “so completely unprepared for the invisible enemy.”